Medical device and MedTech insights, news, tips and more

 3) Focus on the Message

-A well-structured board should have a variety of personalities and backgrounds, and this tends to hold true in the Medical Device arena.
-Good boards will generally see Angel Investors, VC’s, MD’s, and often company founders interacting and deciding strategic direction for the company.
+A well-structured board should have a variety of personalities and backgrounds.
+This tends to hold true in the Medical Device space.
+Good boards will generally see Angel Investors, VCs, MDs, and often company founders interacting and deciding strategic direction for the company.
 This creates a diverse atmosphere which allows the board to make an informed decision based on the input from different backgrounds and perspectives.

 For the executive, this presents a challenge.
 How will each board member interpret the data based on their background?
 Which board member holds influence over the others, and whose opinion will help you further your cause?
-Ask these questions early and tailor your presentation to answer questions before they are asked by these individuals.
+Ask these questions early and tailor your presentation to answer questions before they are even asked.